jaikechen/play/README.md

   }
 ```
 ## class with constructor
-I put all parameter to contructors
+I put all parameter to contractors
 ```
  class Car{
     constructor(